Installing packages using pip and virtual environments¶

 or similar.

-Activating a virtual environment¶
+Activate a virtual environment#

 Before you can start installing or using packages in your virtual environment you’ll

-need to activate it.
+it.
 Activating a virtual environment will put the

-virtual environment-specific
+virtual environment-specific python

 and pip

-executables into your shell’s PATH
+executables into your

 .

-source env/bin/activate
+source .venv/bin/activate

 which python